-&lt;sup>293 This is indeed the only case in which datalad remove is relevant.
+&lt;sup>299 This is indeed the only case in which datalad remove is relevant.
 For all other cases of content deletion a normal rm with a subsequent datalad save works best.

 '''

-$ datalad get -n cloud

-[INFO] Cloning dataset to Dataset(/home/me/dl-101/DataLad-101/cloud)

-[INFO] Attempting to clone from https://github.com/datalad-datasets/

-→disneyanimation-cloud.git to /home/me/dl-101/DataLad-101/cloud

-[INFO] Start enumerating objects

 [INFO] Start receiving objects

 [INFO] Start resolving deltas

 [INFO] Completed clone attempts for Dataset(/home/me/dl-101/DataLad-101/cloud)

+[INFO] scanning for unlocked files (this may take some time)

 [INFO] Remote origin not usable by git-annex; setting annex-ignore

-[INFO] https://github.com/datalad-datasets/disneyanimation-cloud.git/config

-→download failed: Not Found

-install(ok): /home/me/dl-101/DataLad-101/cloud (dataset) [Installed subdataset in
+install(ok): /home/me/dl-101/DataLad-101/cloud (dataset) [Installed subdataset in order

-→order to get /home/me/dl-101/DataLad-101/cloud]
+→to get /home/me/dl-101/DataLad-101/cloud]

 delete the subdataset

 $ datalad remove -m "remove obsolete subds" -d . cloud

 uninstall(ok): cloud (dataset)

-remove(ok): cloud (file)
+remove(ok): cloud (dataset)

+save(ok): . (dataset)

+action summary:

+drop (notneeded: 1)

+remove (ok: 1)

+save (ok: 1)

+uninstall (ok: 1)

 '''

-'''

-Note that for both commands a pointer to the current directory will not work. datalad remove . or datalad uninstall . will fail, even if the command is executed in a subdataset instead of
+Note that for both commands a pointer to the current directory will not work. datalad remove . or datalad uninstall . will fail, even if the command is executed in a subdataset instead of the top-level superdataset - you need to execute the command from a higher-level directory.

-'''